ErikDakoda/sample-todo-nextjs-turbo/README.md

 1. Setup a database

-   Rename `apps/todo/.env.local.example` to `.env.local`.
+   Rename `apps/todo/.env.example` to `.env`.
 For testing purposes, you can use the sample database provided.
 This database may be reset periodically.

 2. Install dependencies